 Usually, the topics that result from the retrospectives are very different.
 I do not believe that one single person can solve all problems.
 I believe in teamwork, and that different people can tackle various challenges.
 This situation is not different, depending on the topic that appears, different people should take responsibility to address the problem.

-Some sources might refer a Scrum Master is the impediment removal.
-Honestly, if he takes an ownership of everything, the result is a team that fully depends on the Scrum Master to solve all issues.
+Some sources might refer to a Scrum Master is the impediment removal.
+Honestly, if he takes ownership of everything, the result is a team that fully depends on the Scrum Master to solve all issues.
 The best approach could be to chose different people within the team to tackle various topics that come up in the retrospectives.

 If you have more ideas about Agile Retrospectives Anti-Patterns, please share them with me.
 I would love to add them into this blog post.